What You Should Know

-2.5-10 cm; almost oval, becoming convex, then broadly convex to somewhat bell-shaped or nearly flat in age; bald; dry or a little sticky; stark white to ivory, sometimes discoloring towards the center in age--or rarely a little yellowish or pinkish with maturity; the margin not lined.
+The cap size ranges from 0.98 to 4.72 inches (2.5 to 12 cm) and has a shape that starts as almost oval and becomes convex, then broadly convex to somewhat bell-shaped or flat with age.
+It is bald and can be dry or slightly sticky, with a color that is stark white to ivory, sometimes discoloring towards the center or rarely yellowish or pinkish with maturity.
+The margin is not lined.

 Are quite close, pure white to cream, with a flocculose edge.
 The short gills are truncate.